 This in-person position is for people who live in or are willing to relocate to the US.
 The qualified candidate for the Ads Privacy Specialist Manager role must have effective communication and interpersonal skills.
 Apart from being efficient at digital marketing, they should also have expertise and knowledge of Google ad products.

 How Thinkful Can Help You Become an Ads Privacy Specialist Manager at Google

 Thinkful has a three-month online bootcamp that specifically covers digital marketing and all the related technologies.
-The bootcamp is affordable, and on-demand assistance from live coaches is available for when you get stuck.
+The bootcamp is affordable and offers on-demand assistance from live coaches whenever you get stuck.
 All bootcamp students also get career coaching and job services, preparing them to become well-rounded candidates for jobs at Google.

 Can a Coding Bootcamp Get Me a Job at Google?

 Yes, you can get a job at Google with a coding bootcamp.
-Google is one Big Five tech companies that hire people without technology degrees for every position.
-The tech giant has made it clear that the right combination of skills is more important than what your four-year degree says.
-So, whether you are a bootcamp grad or self-taught student, there are several high-paying roles you can try.
+Google is one Big Five tech companies that hire people without technology degrees for most positions.
+The tech giant has made it clear that the right combination of skills is more important than a four-year degree.
+Google has hired bootcamp graduates for roles like software engineers and program managers.

 Does Google Hire Bootcamp Grads?
 FAQ

-Yes, employers in the United States recognize bootcamps as post-secondary institutions that offer accelerated vocational training.
+Most employers in the United States recognize bootcamps as post-secondary institutions that offer accelerated vocational training.
 Today, more employers hire bootcamp grads to fill in roles that require programming knowledge, hands-on experience, and job-specific skills.
-However, due to the lack of regulation in the bootcamp industry, you need to make sure that the bootcamp you attend is reputable in the technology industry.
+However, due to the lack of regulation in the bootcamp industry, you need to make sure that the bootcamp you attend is reputable.